svbutko/react-native-template-strong/website/src/pages/faq.md

 No, it doesn't, but I have plans to work with macOS, Windows and tvOS.
 At this moment it works with iOS, iPadOS, Android and can work with Android TV (not tested).

+## Why NPM and not Yarn?
+NPM updates regularly and improves in terms of speed and quality, while Yarn has different versions with major differences.